Employee advocacy works because people trust people.

 There are myriad ways to do this, like:

-• Showcasing employee work, projects, and achievement through the company blog.
+- Showcase employee work, projects, and achievements through the company blog or social channels.

 This type of content is perfect for employees who want to boost their own personal brand and authority while gaining perks from being an employee advocate.